laravel-mix/laravel-mix/docs/browsersync.md

 })
 ```

 You may pass either a string (proxy) or object (BrowserSync settings) to this method.
 The domain name you declare as your proxy is vital.
-This will proxy output from Webpack Dev Server through BrowserSync.
+This will proxy output from webpack Dev Server through BrowserSync.

 Now, boot up the dev server (`npm run watch`), and you're all set go!